Lucy Letby: NHS managers must be held to account, whistleblower doctor says

 On Friday, the government announced an independent inquiry into the events surrounding the Letby case.

-Dr Breary has said that given the devastating impact her crimes have had on so many families, the inquiry should be judge led and have statutory powers - so witnesses can be forced to give evidence if needed.
+Dr Brearey has said that given the "magnitude of the events that occurred" and the impact Letby's crimes have had on so many families, the inquiry should be judge led and have statutory powers - so witnesses can be forced to give evidence if needed.
+It is "clearly what the parents deserve," he added.

 Currently, the inquiry that has been announced is non-statutory, meaning it has lesser powers.

 Separately, calls are growing for the government to change the law to compel convicts to attend sentencing.
 Letby refused to turn up in the dock at Manchester Crown Court on Monday.